For the college’s coronavirus updates, please visit cpcc.edu/coronavirus.

 Supported by generous funding from the National Science Foundation, STEM Prep is an academic enrichment program for under-represented minority (URM) high school 11th and 12th graders that are interested in pursuing bachelor’s degrees in science, technology, engineering, or mathematics (STEM) disciplines.
 This 8-week after-school program is held on Central Piedmont's Central Campus.
-Participants are enrolled in non-credit courses that provide them with project-based experiences in mathematics and their choice of science, technology or engineering.
-Upon completion of STEM Prep (video), students will:

 - gain increased familiarity with current practices in STEM fields